 - searches and selection of partners in target markets,

-- obtaining necessary documents, giving authorisation to place the company’s products or services on selected target markets,
+- obtaining necessary documents, authorising to place the company’s products or services in selected target markets,

 - consultancy regarding strategies for financing export ventures and operations,

 - consultancy regarding the preparation of a proposal for the company’s image in selected target markets.

 - PLN 10k for one enterprise for purchase of consulting services related to the preparation of an Export Development Plan;

 - PLN 200k for one enterprise for the implemented activities promoting export.

 Share of assistance in total project costs may not exceed: